Address: 634 Nedderman Hall, Box 19019, 416 Yates Street, Arlington, TX 76019-0019

 - have an overall GPA of 3.0 or above in all transferred courses.

-- comply with the C-grade rule.
-(See Academic Regulation 5 below.)
+- comply with the C-grade rule (see Undergraduate Policies)

-- comply with the three-attempt rule.
-(See Academic Regulation 9 below.)
+- comply with the three-attempt rule (see Undergraduate Policies)

 Advising

-Students entering directly from high school and those with less than 24 hours of transferable credit are advised initially in the Division of Student Success (DSS).
+First year Students: Students entering directly from high school and those with less than 24 hours of transferable credit are advised initially in the Division of Student Success (DSS).
 Students are transitioned to advising in the College of Engineering as they progress successfully in their degree programs.
+See the College of Engineering website for details on transition.

 The advising goal for students who have not yet attained professional program status is to strengthen their academic background sufficiently so that they are able to subsequently complete courses in their engineering degree plans.
-To this end, a student's advisor may require him or her to enroll in fewer courses than specified by the University and may require him or her to retake courses for which credit has already been received.
+To this end, a student's advisor may require them to enroll in fewer courses than specified by the University and may require them to retake courses for which credit has already been received.
 See individual department program descriptions for requirements.

 Students who have successfully completed the initial program of study may apply to their department for advancement to the professional program.
 Prior to admission to the professional program, students are required to demonstrate their intellectual talent, work habits, and professional ethics to warrant acceptance for study toward a College of Engineering degree.